Binod Kanungo: Work on Jnanmandal

 In 1954 he set his sight on compiling the monumental Odia encyclopaedia Jnanmandal.
 The first volume was released on 2 December 1960 by Harekrushna Mahatab, the then Chief Minister of Odisha.
-He compiled and edited major part of the Jnanmandal at his Barabati Stadium office at Cuttack.
+He compiled and edited the major part of the Jnanmandal at his Barabati Stadium office at Cuttack.
 He single-handedly built the reference centre, which was visited and extolled by a great many dignitaries during his time, including Pranab Mukherjee, who later became President of India.
-Jnanmandal, though incomplete, has been hailed as one of the best edited and most lucid encyclopaedia in any of the modern Indian languages.
-During his lifetime although he created the Jnanmandal Foundation, it could not complete his work which was later completed by his son Deepak Kanungo who is also an eminent reference worker in Odia language.
-Foundation is carrying on his work until today.
+Jnanmandal, though incomplete, has been hailed as one of the best edited and most lucid encyclopaedias in any of the modern Indian languages.
+During his lifetime although he created the Jnanmandal Foundation, it could not complete his work which was later completed by his son Deepak Kanungo who is also a reference worker in Odia language.
+The Foundation is carrying on his work to this day.
 After his death, the Foundation has created and published different kinds of multi-volume encyclopaedias both for young and adult readers by editorial efforts of Deepak Kanungo.
 This new set consists of thousands of topics in popular Odia comprising all branches of human knowledge and is profusely illustrated.
-It is a matter of great satisfaction for the Odia people that the Encyclopedia Centre which late Kanungo created towards end of his life is active at Bhubaneswar and holds all the documents late Kanungo has collected during his lifetime.
+It is a matter of great satisfaction for the Odia people that the Encyclopedia Centre, which late Kanungo created towards the end of his life, is active in Bhubaneswar and holds all the documents late Kanungo collected during his lifetime.